Szybet/niAudio/apps-on-kobo/qt-setup.md

 # How to setup Qt for inkbox, from ground up.
-Fixes and better tutorial
+Fixes and tutorial

 Everything thanks to Rain92 from his UltimateMangaReader project
 - https://github.com/Rain92/UltimateMangaReader